databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/90-share/08-show-grants.md

 Lists the privileges granted on a specified shared object or lists the tenants that are added to a specified share.

-For more information about how to work with shares in Databend Cloud, see [SHARE](index.md).

 ## Syntax

 ```sql